-In February 2016 the University of Western Australia (UWA) Business School and the SASR signed a memorandumof-understating to formalise the Wanderers Education Program's first pilot, which in due course will be rolledout to other leading educational institutions.
-This was initially funded through the establishment of the Wanderers Capital Fund within UWA's Business School and administered by its Future Fund (UWABS has charitable status DGR1).
+In February 2016 the University of Western Australia (UWA) Business School and the SASR signed a memorandum of-understating to formalise the Wanderers Education Program's first pilot, which has since been rolled out to other leading educational institutions.
+This was initially funded through the establishment of the Wanderers Capital Fund within UWA's Business School and administered by its Future Fund (UWABS has charitable status DGR1) and has been subsequently superseded by the establishment of the official Wanderers Education Program sub-trust within the SAS Resources Fund's Trust No 3 (see more below).

-Since its commencement, the pilot has expanded to support six SASR operators enrolled in the MBA program (and precursor courses), with an additional two candidates currently under consideration via the Wanderers Education Program's rigorous application process, which is overseen by the SASR's Human Performance Cell and approved by the SASR's Commanding Officer.
+Since its commencement, the pilot program has expanded to support 12 SASR operators enrolled in various tertiary and vocational studies, including MBA program at UWA and AGSM, with an additional 10 candidates currently under consideration via the Wanderers Education Program's rigorous application process, which is overseen by the SASR's Human Performance Cell and approved by the SASR's Commanding Officer.